-These Easy Healthy Fudgy Almond Flour Brownies are gluten free and grain free.
-They are made using almond flour, cacao powder and coconut sugar.
+Almond Flour Brownies are fudgy, delicious and gluten free.
+These brownies are made with almond flour, cacao powder and coconut sugar.

 - coconut sugar